billhennessy/blog-chunky/content/post/2020/trumps-third-act.md

 ---

 ### October 7, 2020: Please Take Your Seats.
 Act Three Is About to Begin

+Did you notice the masks?
+When Trump left the White House to board Marine One for Walter Reed, he wore a black mask.
+When he returned, his mask was white.
+That wasn't coincidence.

 If you're watching a movie and you have no idea how it ends, at this point, you might glance at your watch and ask, "Does he have time to get out of this?"